Contents

 When to use weight 0

-The provider's style does not fit your codebase
+The provider's style doesn't fit your codebase

 When to use weights above 1